 I.K.
 The provider has written policies regarding the release of member-specific information.
-The policies specifically address
+The policies specifically address the release of sensitive information.

 Pregnancy Questionnaire Administration

 The provider must administer the Medicaid-approved assessment tool (the Pregnancy Questionnaire) to determine eligibility for the benefit.
 The assessment tool is designed to identify the member's strengths and needs.
 In addition to the Pregnancy Questionnaire, the provider may use any commercial or self-designed form to conduct a more detailed assessment.